Federal Inmate Population is now 217,051 people.

 * People in prison do not receive the same health care as free people and lengthy non-parolable sentences cause medical emergencies for those in facilities; and huge indigent health care costs upon release.

-* The Federal Bureau of Prisons (FBOP) is the largest police force in the United States.
+* The Federal Bureau of Prisons (FBOP) is the largest police force in the United States, more then 38,000 employees.
 The AFGE.org, the FBOP's labor union, is battling on the Hill to add 15,000 correctional officers because of safety concerns due to overcrowding and budget cuts.
 Both Republicans and Democrats agree that building additional bed space in prisons will not resolve the systemic issues of the prison system.
 We can not build our way out of this.

 * The BOP has been triple bunking because of lack of bed space, which heightens tensions and makes it more dangerous for both staff and inmates.

-The government's experts on these issues all support reforms, as evidenced by the FedCURE NEWS Presentation on Second Look.
-Take the time to watch U.S. Supreme Court Justice Stephen Breyer (Video #1), U.S. Attorney General, Eric Holder (Video #2) and most of all, Patricia Cushwa, Commissioner of the United States Parole Commission (Video #11) and Harley G. Lappin, Director of the Federal Bureau of Prisons (Video #8).
-I would be remiss, however, if I did not strongly urge you to view all of the video's on "Panel Four: Good Time, Community Corrections and Re-Entry."
-See the exclusive videos here: http://www.fedcure.org/SecondLook.shtml
+The government's experts on these issues all support reforms, such as early release, via increased good time allowances and reinstating parole, as evidenced in the CRS Report, supra, and further, by the distinguished panels sitting on FedCURE NEWS Presentation Second Look.
+Please take the time to watch U.S. Supreme Court Justice Stephen Breyer (Video #1), U.S. Attorney General, Eric Holder (Video #2) and most of all, Patricia Cushwa, Commissioner of the United States Parole Commission (Video #11) and Harley G. Lappin, Director of the Federal Bureau of Prisons (Video #8).
+I would be remiss, however, if I did not strongly urge you to view all of the video's on "Panel Four, titled: Good Time, Community Corrections and Re-Entry."
+See the exclusive videos here:http://www.fedcure.org/SecondLook.shtml

-Since inmates "earned" the right to be in prison, why can't they also "earn" the right to be out?
+Since inmates "earned" the right to be in prison, why can't they also "earn" the right of release and reentry?

-The Barber Amendment of 2011 would greatly contribute to the healing of our economy and the healing of our nation.
-There are almost 211,000 people incarcerated in federal prison today and the majority of these are first time non violent offenders, whom under current Federal Bureau of Prisons and U.S. Probation Office procedures, can be safely released via increased good time allowances, with no threat to public safety.
+The BARBER AMENDMENT would greatly contribute to the healing of our economy and the healing of our nation.
+There are almost 219,000 people incarcerated in federal prison today and the majority of these are first time non violent offenders, whom under current Federal Bureau of Prisons and U.S. Probation Office procedures, can be safely released via increased good time allowances, with no disruption to release and reentry processes and public safety

 Sincerely Yours,